Anže Kopitar: Selke Trophy wins, start of captaincy (2015–2021)

+Recent years (2021–present)

-On 14 October 2021, Kopitar scored 3 goals and 2 assists against the Vegas Golden Knights, setting a franchise record for most points in a home opening game.
+On 14 October 2021, Kopitar scored three goals and two assists against the Vegas Golden Knights, setting a franchise record for most points in a home opening game since Jari Kurri did it back in 1991–92.
 However, Kopitar missed the 20-goal mark for the first time since the 2016–17 season (excluding the shortened 2020–21 season).
-He recorded his 700th career assist in the Kings' final home game of the season on 23 April 2022, a 4–2 win against the Anaheim Ducks.
-He was awarded the Mark Messier Leadership Award at season's end, becoming the second Kings player to win it after teammate Dustin Brown.
+He recorded his 700th career assist on a goal by Adrian Kempe in the Kings' final home game of the season on 23 April 2022, a 4–2 win against the Anaheim Ducks.
+Kopitar finished the 2021–22 season playing in 81 games with 67 points (19 goals, 48 assists) recorded as the Kings qualified for the playoffs for the first time since 2018 where the Kings lost in the first round in seven games to the Edmonton Oilers, surrendering a 3–2 series lead along the way.
+He was eventually awarded the Mark Messier Leadership Award, becoming the second Kings player to win it after teammate Dustin Brown in 2014.

-Kopitar recorded his sixth career hat-trick on 28 February 2023, scoring four goals in a 6–5 shootout victory against the Winnipeg Jets.
+On 9 January 2023, Kopitar recorded his 1,100th NHL point in a 6–3 win over the Edmonton Oilers with an assist on a Kevin Fiala goal, becoming the third player in Kings history to reach the mark.
+Kopitar recorded his sixth career hat-trick on 28 February, scoring four goals in a 6–5 shootout victory against the Winnipeg Jets.
+At the season's end, he would win his second Lady Byng Memorial Trophy, becoming the first Kings player since Wayne Gretzky to win the award more than once.